 Covered calls have become one of the most widely used option strategies for generating income.
-While simpler than most option strategies, finding the right covered call opportunities can be challenging—especially when you’re trying to build a holistic portfolio with minimal risk.
+While simpler than most option strategies, finding the right covered call opportunities can be challenging—especially when you’re trying to build a well-balanced portfolio with minimal risk.

 What Stocks Should You Choose?